MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
     - **Connect Azure AI Search**: Skip connecting

-    > \* In the event of a regional quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
+    > \* Model quotas are constrained at the tenant level by regional quotas.
+In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Next** and review your configuration.
 Then select **Create** and wait for the process to complete.
 1. When your project is created, close any tips that are displayed and review the project page in Azure AI Foundry portal, which should look similar to the following image: